 Join us and immerse yourself in island life.
 This tour is perfect for all photographers & all camera types.
 You will be met at your skill level with guidance to build on your camera-handling techniques and to expand your personal vision with tips on seeing and composition.

 The topography of VH is carved with many inlets and peninsulas.
 Excursions to hard-to-find locations and hidden spots offer beautiful bay scenery, serene preserves, granite quarries, spruce-covered islands, rocky coastlines, and working farms.
 Dee has been bringing photographers to Vinalhaven for more than 30 years.
 Her connections there will allow you to experience the island like a local.

 This image-making adventure will include photo demonstrations and discussions, hands-on exercises to practice techniques, and critiques.
 Group size will be small, and you’ll have a lot of individual attention.
-Take advantage of around-the-clock photo opportunities from sunrise to sunset, and the star-filled evening sky.
-The dates of this tour were planned around the New Moon so that the stars and planets will be most visible.
+Take advantage of around-the-clock photo opportunities from sunrise to sunset, and the full moon at night.
 We’ll be up early and to bed late.
 You are welcome to participate as much or as little as you wish.
 Our itinerary is dependent on weather and other unforeseen circumstances.

 Activities may include nature trail hikes, visiting a working artist’s studio, diving into the rich granite history at the museum, taking a boat ride for a picnic lunch to a nearby uninhabited island, adventuring in a skiff to the neighboring island of North Haven, which is half the size of Vinalhaven, for happy hour at the brew-pub, explore a busy working harbor with one of the largest lobstering fleets on the Maine coast, or swimming in the crystal clear quarry water